Csimmons117/bits2Int/README.md

-# bits2Int
+# Bits2Int
+## Overview
-This code take binary bits and converts it to numbers with base 2
+This program is to take in a whole number and convert it to binary, in java, and python.